Quantum controllability on graph-like manifolds through magnetic potentials and boundary conditions: Thick Quantum Graphs and quasi- boundary conditions

 To illustrate these situations, let us now introduce some concrete systems to exemplify the construction above.
 In all the examples we will consider the canonically flat metric.

 \begin{example} Consider the graph $G$ depicted in Fig~\ref{fig:example_graph}.
-For this first example we are going to consider the simplest class of Quantum Circuits: those of dimension 1.
+For this first example we are going to consider the simplest class of Thick Quantum Graphs: those of dimension 1.
 For the manifold $\Omega$, consider two non-connected copies of the unit interval $\Omega_1 = [0,1]$, $\Omega_2 = [0,1]$.
 It is clear that $\partial\Omega_e = \{0_e, 1_e\}$, and the elements in the partition are the following:

-In such a case, our Quantum Circuit reduces to a Quantum Graph, and our definition of quasi-$\delta$, quasi-Kirchhoff and Kirchhoff boundary conditions correspond with the vertex conditions equally named (cf.\ \cite{BerkolaikoKuchment2012}).
+In such a case, our Thick Quantum Graph reduces to a Quantum Graph, and our definition of quasi-$\delta$, quasi-Kirchhoff and Kirchhoff boundary conditions respectively reduce to the equally named vertex conditions (cf.\ \cite{BerkolaikoKuchment2012}).
 In this simple case $L^2(\partial\Omega) = \mathbb{C}^4$, and there is no need for the unitaries $\mathbb{T}_v$, as all the pieces of the partition of the boundary are canonically diffeomorphic.
-At the vertex $v_1$, which is connected only to one edge, the boundary conditions become Robin boundary conditions. \end{example} \begin{example} Consider the situation depicted in Fig.~\ref{fig:example_cylinders}.
-The graph associated with this Quantum Circuit is the same $G$ (depicted in Fig. \ref{fig:example_graph}) from the previous example; however, the manifold is now given by two cylindrical surfaces, $\Omega_1$ and $\Omega_2$.
+At the vertex $v_1$, which is connected only to one edge, the boundary conditions become Robin boundary conditions.\triang \end{example} \begin{example} Consider the situation depicted in Fig.~\ref{fig:example_cylinders}.
+The graph associated with this Thick Quantum Graph is the same $G$ (depicted in Fig.~\ref{fig:example_graph}) from the previous example.
+The manifold is now given by two cylindrical surfaces, $\Omega_1$ and $\Omega_2$.
 Now $\partial\Omega_e = c_{e,-}\cup c_{e,+}$, where $c_{e,\pm}$ denote the circumferences at the edges of the cylindrical surfaces.
 As before, $\Gamma_{\text{ext},e} = \emptyset$ for both edges, and now

 If both cylinders have the same radius, then the isometries $T_{v,e}$ defining the unitaries $\mathbb{T}_v$ are just the natural ones transforming $c_{e,\pm}$ into the unit circle.
-If the radii are different, then the isometries include a scaling factor. \end{example} \begin{example} Consider a circuit with the same graph $G$ as in the previous examples. $\Omega$ is the disjoint union of two rectangles.
+If the radii are different, then the isometries include a scaling factor.\triang \end{example} \begin{example} Consider a Thick Quantum Graph with the same graph $G$ as in the previous examples. $\Omega$ is the disjoint union of two rectangles.
 The boundary of each rectangle is the disjoint union of four intervals.
-Two opposite sites of each rectangle will provide the elements $\Gamma_{v_1,e}$, $e = e_1,e_2$ of the partition while the other four sites, two for each rectangle, will be the elements $\Gamma_{\text{ext},e}$, $e = e_1,e_2$. \end{example}
+Two opposite sides of each rectangle will provide the elements $\Gamma_{v_1,e}$, $e = e_1,e_2$, of the partition while the other four sides, two for each rectangle, will be the elements $\Gamma_{\text{ext},e}$, $e = e_1,e_2,\tilde{e}_2$. {This is the Thick Quantum Graph depicted in Figure~\ref{fig:example-notation-bands}.} \triang \end{example}